 There is no question that some of these Latino or Hispanic workers may also have issues involving the adequacy of wages or even immigration.
 These issues may be confusing and intimidating for all the parties involved in the claim.

-The attorneys at the Ramos Law Firm have handled hundreds of claims involving workers’ compensation matters and the Hispanic worker.
+The attorneys at Ramos & Law have handled hundreds of claims involving workers’ compensation matters and the Hispanic worker.
 If you have any questions or want further information, please contact our attorneys today.